fyziktom/VirtualEconomyFramework/README.md

 Main framework is .NET Core 5.0 (ASP.NET).
 Code is written in C#, HTML, CSS and JavaScript.
 Solution is for Visual Studio 2019.

-Repository now contains new version of drivers for Neblio: VEDriversLite.
-It is also available as [Nuget package](https://www.nuget.org/packages/VEDrivers.VEDriversLite/0.1.1).
+Repository now contains new version of drivers for Neblio and Doge: VEDriversLite.
+It is also available as [Nuget package](https://www.nuget.org/packages/VEFramework.VEDriversLite/).
 Please check this drivers and [documentation](https://docs.veframework.com/VEDriversLite/index.html).

-I Recommen to use them if you need to build app which uses just Neblio !
+I Recommen to use them if you need to build app which uses just Neblio or Doge!
+Doge is supported from version VEFramework.VEDriversLite 0.1.2!

 Please explore [VE NFT App](https://ve-nft.com/) - C# Blazor Neblio NFT Web Wallet which uses VEDriversLite.